AmiraAli23/pythonic-monopoly/README.md

 # Pythonic Monopoly
 ## Toronto Rental Analysis

+This analysis aims to analyze Toronto's real estate market in hopes to aid customers with investing in rental properties.

 ### Rental Analysis

-After importing the data and using the groupby function to group by year, we plot the number of dwelling types on bar charts.
+The toronto neighbourhood census data was collected and sorted.
+The goal here is to analyze the number of dwelling (shelter types) by year to identify any trends.
+Using the groupby function to group by year, we plot the number of dwelling types on bar charts.

 <img width="461" alt="Screen Shot 2022-04-04 at 1 52 01 PM" src="https://user-images.githubusercontent.com/99091066/161602439-0006b872-fb0d-4d72-887c-f9425480a982.png">
 <img width="396" alt="Screen Shot 2022-04-04 at 1 52 15 PM" src="https://user-images.githubusercontent.com/99091066/161602473-499e3c66-7e86-491c-a1aa-1eb7933896a4.png">